PADAS/er-server/docs/api/sensors.rst

 Heartbeat message_key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-   Using the "hea posting system status information as a "heartbeat".
+   When we set the message_key to "heartbeat", we are posting system status information.

 .. http:post:: /sensors/dasradioagent/(string:provider_key)/status

    To post a heartbeat, include the following attributes: